-The Independence of the Seas is the perfect mix of restful relaxation and non stop thrill.
-The Independence is a 3,600 passenger, 15 deck cruise liner which sails around the Eastern and Western Caribbean.
-The Independence sails on 2, 3, 4, 5, 6, 8, 10, and 14 night journeys departing solely from Fort Lauderdale or Southampton.
+The Independence of the Seas is the perfect mix of restful relaxation and non-stop thrill.
+The Independence is a 3,600 passenger, 15 deck cruise liner which sails to the Bahamas and the Caribbean.
 This can be good news for families as whatever time of the year your vacation is, the details will stay the same.
 No confusing constant checking of dates and departure ports.

-Entertainment and family time are the name of the game on board the Independence.
-The climbing rock wall and surf simulator will not only make for unforgettable family memories, but are all also no extra fee.
+Entertainment and family time is the name of the game on board the Independence.
+The climbing rock wall and surf simulator will not only make for unforgettable family memories but are all also no extra fee.
 Don't worry water lovers, the Independence has you covered as well.
-The main Independence pool features and attending whirlpool and live music.
-However, most kids will run straight for the H2O Zone, a kids only aqua park with a shallow pool and water guns.
+The main Independence pool features an attending whirlpool and live music.
+However, most kids will run straight for the H2O Zone, a kids-only aqua park with a shallow pool and water guns.
 Parents should note that swim diapers are alright in the H2O Zone.
-At night, the pool hosts a Dive In Movie Night where families can watch movies and live sporting events.
+At night, the pool hosts a Dive-In Movie Night where families can watch movies and live sporting events.

 Of course, the Independence caters to adult vacations as well.
 As with most Royal Caribbean ships, the Independence does not short on theater entertainment.
 Check out original productions, Broadway at sea, ice skating shows, and a Royal Caribbean version of Grease.
-The Solarium offers parents a pool side space all their own for splash-free relaxing.
-The numerous lounges and on board casino offer amazing date nights and alone time.
+The Solarium offers parents a poolside space all their own for splash-free relaxing.
+The numerous lounges and onboard casinos offer amazing date nights and alone time.

 This is the time to make memories and nothing could be more memorable than setting up a shore excursion for the whole family.
 Plan your shore excursions ahead of time for the best chance at booking your top selections.